 16.1 Correspondence is at times sent to the board and at other times to individualal trustees.
 Even when correspondence is addressed to an individual trustee the contents may be more appropriately addressed by the corporate board.
-Where correspondence is addressed to the board or its contents are more appropriately addressed by the corporate board to.
+Where correspondence is addressed to the board or its contents are more appropriately addressed by the corporate board the following processes shall be adhered to.
 The intended outcomes of these processes are: to ensure board correspondence is acknowledged in a timely fashion, the corporate board is aware of the public input provided and where required, a corporate response is provided in a timely manner.